Resource-efficient quantum correlation measurements via multicopy neural network methods: Results and discussion

 \subsection{Resource requirements}

-To overcome the drawbacks of traditional approaches, we compared our approach to QST: For a two--qubit system, QST needs 15 different settings, while MCE with ANN needs only 5 optimized measurements, resulting in a 67\% reduction.
-Although the circuit depth per measurement is, on average, 5 gates for QST and 12 gates for MCE, the total resource overhead for QST (15 settings $\times$ 5 = 75 gates) remains higher than that for MCE with ANN (5 settings $\times$ 12 gates = 60 gates), resulting in a total 20\% reduction.
+To comprehensively evaluate the advantages of our approach over traditional methods, we conducted a detailed comparison with QST across multiple resource dimensions.
+For a two-qubit system, our analysis reveals significant improvements in both measurement count and overall circuit complexity: for a two-qubit system, QST requires 15 different measurement settings, while our MCE with ANN approach needs only 5 optimized measurements, resulting in a 67\% reduction in the number of required measurements.
+This reduction directly translates to fewer experimental runs and simplified data collection procedures.
+When examining circuit complexity, although the average circuit depth per measurement is higher for our method (12 gates for MCE compared to 5 gates for QST), the total resource overhead for QST (15 settings $\times$ 5 = 75 gates) still exceeds that of our MCE with ANN approach (5 settings $\times$ 12 gates = 60 gates), providing a 20\% reduction in total gate operations.
+This combined reduction in both measurement settings and total gate count represents a substantial resource savings for practical implementations on current quantum hardware.
+Perhaps most significantly, our method demonstrates superior noise resilience as measured by fidelity preservation with increasing noise levels.
+Quantitatively, our protocol maintains approximately twice the fidelity of standard QST under equivalent noise conditions, following the relation:

-Moreover, in terms of noise resilience, as measured by fidelity preservation with increasing noise, our protocol maintains roughly twice the fidelity of standard QST at the same noise levels, according to the relation:
+This exponential improvement in noise resilience is particularly valuable for implementation on NISQ devices, where maintaining quantum state fidelity in the presence of noise represents a fundamental challenge.